 - Hardware vulnerabilities are exploitable weaknesses in computer hardware.
-Examples include the Spectre and Meltdown vulnerabilities, which were found in processors manufactured by Intel, ARM and AMD.
+Examples include the Spectre and Meltdown vulnerabilities found in processors manufactured by Intel, ARM and AMD.
 They affected almost every system, including desktops, laptops, servers and smartphones.

-- Software and application vulnerabilities are flaws such as coding errors or software responding to certain requests in unintended ways.
+- Software and application vulnerabilities include coding errors or software responding to certain requests in unintended ways.
 They include CSRF (cross-site request forgery) and XSS (cross-site scripting) vulnerabilities.

 Start your journey to being cyber secure today

 IT Governance has a wealth of experience in the cyber security and risk management field.
-We have been carrying out cyber security projects for more than 15 years and have worked with hundreds of private and public organisations in all industries.
+We have been carrying out cyber security projects for more than 15 years.
+We have worked with hundreds of private and public organisations in all industries.
 All our consultants are qualified and experienced practitioners.